xabufr/memocadre/README.md

 - Background loading / blur with GPU (context sharing)

 - bugs:
-   - transition blur background from some to none
+   - transition blur background from some to none - OK
 - refactos:
    - graphic module